 The Schwalbe Marathon Plus is Schwalbe's most puncture resistant tour/e-bike tire.
-It also happens to be their best selling tire, which tells us that people looking for these kind of tires value puncture resistance over a lower rolling resistance and weight.
-Ending up somewhere in the middle of nowhere with a flat tire isn't fun, but how much speed are you really giving up with the Marathon Plus when compared to the plain Marathon?
+It also happens to be their best-selling tire, which tells us that people looking for these kind of tires value puncture resistance over a lower rolling resistance and weight.
+Ending up somewhere in the middle of nowhere with a flat tire isn't fun, but how much speed are you giving up with the Marathon Plus when compared to the regular Marathon?

 When comparing all specifications of the Marathon and Marathon Plus side by side, both tires seem very similar.
-They both use a 67 TPI carcass and the Schwalbe Endurance compound.
-The biggest difference is that the Plus version of the Marathon has an even thicker puncture layer when compared to the plain Marathon (3 mm).
-Schwalbe calls this 5 mm thick layer 'SmartGuard'.
-The SmartGuard protection should result in a nearly flat-less tire at the cost of a slightly higher rolling resistance and weight.
+They both use a 67 TPI casing and the Schwalbe Endurance compound.
+The biggest difference is that the Plus version of the Marathon has an even thicker puncture layer when compared to the regular Marathon (3 mm).
+Schwalbe calls this 5 mm thick layer 'SmartGuard.'
+The 5 mm thick SmartGuard protection should result in a nearly flat-less tire at the cost of a higher rolling resistance and weight.

-I've already tested the plain Marathon (read review) and was surprised by its very low rolling resistance.
-The Marathon is able to outperform tires that supposedly should have a much lower rolling resistance (on paper).
+I've already tested the regular Marathon (read review) and was surprised by its very low rolling resistance.
+The Marathon can outperform tires that supposedly should have a much lower rolling resistance (on paper).
 Let's find out if the Plus version can surprise us as well.

 |Supplied By||Supplied by Schwalbe|

 |Size and Weight Measurements (Bike Wheel: 622-17C, Pressure: 60 psi / 4 bar)|

 |Measured Width||34 mm|

 |Measured Height||36 mm|